eoinkelly/ember-runloop-handbook/README.md

         which ones do that at some time in the future

 when do I _need_ to know about runloop API
-    1. non ember js - show w. timeline how using vanilla JS outside runloop causes problem in ember
+    1. non ember js - show w. timeline how using vanilla Javascript outside runloop causes problem in ember

 How is runloop behaviour different in testing?
     explain why auto-run is turned off